Amboise to Calais

 We had good intentions of using the 917 'A' road from Arras to Calais but as usual I became fed up with the hazards along the way and the lack of progress, so it was on to the toll road for a final rip-off totalling €12.40, cheap when compared to other days.

-We've now arrived at the Citi Europe shopping complex next door to the Euro Tunnel terminal.
+We've now arrived at the Cite Europe shopping complex next door to the le Shuttle Euro Tunnel terminal (GPS: N50.932880º E1.811049º).
 We've popped in to the Carrefour supermarket to stock up on a bit of rosé wine.
 Then it was off out again for a meal.
 Having now returned to the motorhome we've a couple of hours to wait before ambling down to the Port for our crossing.

 So that's it then.

-Nearly 6,000 miles travelled in ten weeks, some over the crappiest roads imaginable and I've no idea how many countries we passed through.
+Nearly 6,000 miles travelled in ten weeks, some over the crappiest roads imaginable and I've no idea how many countries we passed through, some more than once.

 Was it worth it?
-Well I have to say it was very testing at times, and often I could have just murdered a fag, but we survived both the journey and each other.
-I'm sure we annoy the hell out of each other at times but there's nobody else I could or would have made the journey with.
+Well I have to say it was very testing at times, and often I could have just murdered a ciggie, but we survived both the journey and each other.
+I'm sure we annoy the hell out of each other at times, that's normal, but there's nobody other than my darling Chef, I could or would have made the journey with.
 Considering that for most of the time we only had each other for company I think we did pretty well.
-We've now spent six months of the past nine and a half living in this confined space.
-First it was a month in Belgium and France, and then it was three months in Spain for the winter and now this little two month jaunt.
+We've now spent six months out of the past nine and a half, living in this confined space together.
+First it was a month in Belgium and France, and then it was three months in Spain for the winter and now this little two-month jaunt.

 We’ve agreed not to go on any more long trips until we’ve sorted out our garden at home by making it low maintenance so that we don’t let the neighbours down by having it look untidy with weeds etc due to our absence.
 The motorhome has also been in storage since we purchased it a couple of years ago and I am now very keen to get sorted so that it can live on our driveway instead.

-We’re not going back to Southern Italy this winter as, although we don’t do very much at Christmas, what little we do, we missed and so in future when we go that way we’ll set off at the end of December.
+We’re not going back to Southern Spain this winter as, although we don’t do very much at Christmas, what little we do, we missed, and so in future when we go that way we’ll set off at the end of December or beginning of January.

 That makes the next likely trip France, Switzerland and Germany, early next summer, and we won’t mention ze voor.

-Firstly it was the British Cemetery and Monument on the edge of town.
+Firstly it was the British Military Cemetery and Monument (GPS: N50.286814 E2.760907) on the edge of town.
 We were hoping to catch the freebie minibus that circles the town but couldn't find a bus stop for it.
-Instead I had to lug the cameras and Mac's (it was a bit cool and cloudy with spits in the air) all the way there in my backpack.
+Instead I had to lug the cameras and Mac's (it was a bit cool and cloudy with spits of rain in the air) all the way there in my backpack.
 Once we arrived we set about taking some photographs and video shots.
 The biggest disappointment was the difficulty in reading the names higher up on the wall of the Monument.

 Basically it started off as a cemetery which the Brits began filling with British and Allied bodies as soon as they took over the administration of Arras.
-At the end of the war the French bodies were removed for reburial in their own cemeteries, and where they had laid the Monument element of the site was created.
+At the end of the war the French bodies which were there were removed for reburial in their own cemeteries, and where they had laid, the Monument element of the site was created.
 There is one to the fliers of the war, lost in battle, and walls constructed on which the names of something like 35,000 names are engraved.
-These are the names of those with no known grave, which includes our distant relative.
+These are the names of those with no known grave, which includes my distant relative.

 I had the lift all to myself and up I went.
 It was a bit breezy at the top; in fact the closer we've got to the UK the more the weather has seemed like a typical English summer.
 I did my video shots and then made my way back down and home.

 On my return I filled the fresh water tank back up to about half full, enough for our showering needs etc for tonight and the morning.
 We will then be securing everything and making our way to Calais.
-It's a good thing we checked the ticket this evening as I was certain that I'd booked another very late crossing, but for some reason I booked it for 1755, so it looks as if we'll be driving back to Ely tomorrow evening.
+It's a good thing we checked the ticket this evening as I was certain that I'd booked another very late crossing, but for some reason I booked it for 17:55, so it looks as if we'll be arriving back home tomorrow evening.

 Tomorrow will be a long day, but before leaving this area I want to pop back down to Wellington Quarry and buy a book, and then drive to the village area about five miles away where the relative most likely fell, and still remains out there.
 On checking a map at the Tourist Office I spotted that 'Wancour' does in fact have a 't' on the end of it, so I'm wondering if the Manager at the Quarry was having a laugh at my expense when he photocopied his diagram for me.
 Tomorrow we will find out for sure.